Relative Serre functor for comodule algebras: Relative Serre functor for comodule algebras

 \end{enumerate} \end{theorem}

-Part (1) of the above theorem may be inconvenient.
-We will give a neat expression under the assumption that $\lambda_L$ satisfies a certain equation like a left cointegral on a Hopf algebra.
+The formula \eqref{eq:Ser-mod-structure} may not be convenient for practical use.
+In Subsection~\ref{subsec:gl-coint}, we will give a simple expression of the twisted $\mathcal{C}$-module structure under the assumption that the Frobenius form $\lambda_L$ satisfies a certain equation like a cointegral on a Hopf algebra.